- What Constitutes a Bias Incident?

 Follow-up will also occur to make sure you have received the support and information you need to resolve the incident.

 While bias incidents sometimes target specific individuals, they often violate an entire group or community.
-Graffiti on the wall, defaced fliers, and anonymous emails convey a message of intolerance.
+Graffiti on the wall, defaced fliers, anonymous emails and slurs or language meant to harass individuals convey a message of intolerance.

 Reports summarizing incidents of bias will be made available to the Vice President for Student Affairs and the Provost.
 In addition, summary reports indicating the types of bias that have been reported will be made available to members of the university community.
 These summary reports will also inform choices about future education and prevention programming efforts to address and reduce bias incidents at Marquette.
 In the event that the reported incident is a violation of university policy or federal, state or local statute, the university mat be required to take specific action to address the incident and its effects.